solana-developers/solana-cookbook/docs/gaming/interact-with-tokens.md

       content: Solana Cookbook | Using tokens in games on Solana
   - - meta
     - name: description
-      content: A small game that shows how game can interact with the Solana block chain
+      content: Learn how to use tokens in Solana games with an on-chain tutorial
   - - meta
     - name: og:description
-      content: A small game that shows how game can interact with the Solana block chain
+      content: Learn how to use tokens in Solana games with an on-chain tutorial
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png